fshowalter/franksmovielog.com-v1/content/reviews/0069-play-motel-1979.md

 At the local police's urging, the couple turns amateur sleuths, a questionable decision that sees the wife pose nude for a sleazy photographer while her husband idles in the car.
 When she's inevitably captured and beaten, he's laughably unconcerned.

 This all plays out as an over-the-top cross between Scooby-Doo and softcore porn.
 The end reveal is laugh-out-loud implausible, and the blackmail scenes are borderline pornographic.
 It's pure exploitation in all its ridiculous glory and I'll admit: it kept me entertained.
-If sleazy Giallos are your thing, _Play Motel_ won't disappoint.
+If sleazy gialli are your thing, _Play Motel_ won't disappoint.